How much money do you need to save in your 20s, 30s, 40s, or 50s if you want to retire comfortably?

 - Health Status: if you have significant health challenges, you may have to spend more money than previously planned.

-A poll conducted by RBC in 2018 showed that while Canadians had a retirement savings number in mind, 48% of them did not have a financial plan in place to reach their goal.
+A poll conducted by RBC in 2018 showed that while Canadians had a retirement savings number in mind, 48% did not have a financial plan to reach their goal.

 How much retirement savings should you have based on your age?
 Read on to learn more.